Voilaah/oc-eclia-docs/docs/README.md

 > Marketplace solution for Arcadier and October CMS

-This is the official documentation website for the [oc-eclia plugin](https://app-voilaah.site/all-in-one-mkt/) for Arcadier and October CMS.
+This is the official documentation website for the [All-in-One Marketplace](https://app-voilaah.site/all-in-one-mkt/) for Arcadier and October CMS.

 You can help us to improve the documentation by clicking on the "Help us" link at the bottom of each page.